Alaska Cruise

 What this trip actually costs

-We paid around $1,100 per person total for the cruise itself, including an interior room, all taxes and fees included.
+We paid around $1,100 per person for the cruise itself for an interior room (including all taxes and fees).
 No drink package, no upgraded dining.
-For a 7-night trip with all meals and entertainment covered, it's genuinely hard to beat.
+Here's how the full trip broke down, along with what it could look like if you tightened the budget or went bigger.

-$3,800 reflects our specific choices.
-The trip is very easy to do for less.
-The fishing excursion in Ketchikan was our biggest single cost and entirely optional.
-Skip it or swap it for something more affordable and the total comes down significantly.
-Every port has great free or low-cost options, and the ship covers most of what you need.
+The fishing excursion in Ketchikan was our single biggest discretionary cost and it was completely optional.
+If that doesn't appeal to you or doesn't fit your budget, you can pull the total down significantly.
+Every port has excellent free or low cost options and the ship covers most of what you need day to day.

 Where to save